The channel: football tactics explained

 What actually is the channel?
 Here's your handy tactical explainer

-Although so called purists might want to tell you differently, every tactic and strategy, whether defensive or attacking, has its own merits and place within our game.
-So why do so many of us naturally think it is better to have the ball and be on the front foot, as opposed to a more cautious approach.
+There’s no ‘right’ or ‘correct’ way to win a football match.
+Although so-called purists might want to tell you differently, every tactic and strategy, whether defensive or attacking, has its own merits and place within our game.
+So why do so many of us naturally think it is better to have the ball and be on the front foot, as opposed to a more cautious approach?

-It might be because there are some areas of the pitch that against the best sides, can prove very difficult to defend, no matter how organised you are.
+It might be because there are some areas of the pitch, that even against the best sides, can prove very difficult to defend, no matter how organised you are.
+This area is the channel – and this is your tactical explainer from FourFourTwo, as we deliver a comprehensive masterclass on every football term you need in your vernacular.

 What is the channel?

-There two types of channels on the football pitch, vertical and horizontal.
-Vertical is probably the more well known of the two, referring to the space in between the full-back and the central defender.
+There two types of channels on the football pitch: vertical and horizontal.
+Vertical is probably the more well-known of the two, referring to the space in between the full-back and the central defender.

 Get FourFourTwo Newsletter